Chinese New Year in Singapore

 For instance, the earliest-established shophouses which were set up between the 1840s and 1900s are likely to be two-storey and made of plaster.
 On the other end, if steel or concrete mainly make up the shophouse, the likelihood the shophouse was built between the 1950s and 1970s is higher.

 Do you know that Chinatown is home to the largest hawker centre in Singapore?
-That’s not all – the Republic’s nomination to inscribe hawker culture in Singapore on the UNESCO Representative List of the Intangible Cultural Heritage of Humanity was submitted on 27 March 2019.
+That’s not all – the hawker culture in Singapore has been added to the UNESCO Representative List of the Intangible Cultural Heritage of Humanity in December 2020.

 Singapore Hawker in Chinatown - image by Hit1912 Shutterstock.comSingapore Hawkercenter in Chinatown